ArunMurugan78/Web-dev-team/README.md

 # Web-dev-team

-This repository is for creating a website by collaborating
+To create a website fo CSE dept